Get Started with Version Control

 Click the gutter mark to see what was different before the change.
 You can click Rollback Lines to revert the edit.

 When you select a commit in the history, you will see its details and all files changed in this commit.
-You can also pick Show Diff Ctrl+D from the context menu of a file to see what exactly was changed in this file.
+Click a file changed in the commit to see what exactly was changed in this file.

 Step 6.
 Distributed storage